-- Units
+Units

 PHIL 81 Philosophy and Literature 5

 PHIL 80 Mind, Matter, and Meaning 5

-one course in eac h of the following areas:
+one course in eac ch of the following areas:

 1. aesthetics, eth ics, and social and political philosophy 3-5

 PHIL 170 Ethical Theory

 PHIL 170D Trust and Trustworthiness

 2. philosophy of l anguage, mind, metaphysics, and epistemology 3-5

 PHIL 180 Metaphysics

 PHIL 180A Realism, Anti-Realism, Irrealism, Quasi-Realism

-3. history of philosophy (course with subject code PHIL at the 100- level or above) 3-5
+3. history of philo level or above) osophy (course with subject code PHIL at the 100- 3-5

 ses in Classics or Philosophy.
 Discuss your course nce with the Director of Undergraduate Studies.
 6-10

-ninar.
+• minar.
 Discuss your course selection in advance of Undergraduate Studies.
 3-5

-Breadth Requirements for Classical Studies: Philosophy and Literature Focus
+Breadth Requirements for Classical Studies: Philosophy and Literature Focus one CLASSICS course in ancient history 3-5 one CLASSICS course in art and archaeology 3-5 one CLASSICS course in literature in translation one CLASSICS course in philosophy and history of science 3-5 one CLASSICS course in religion/mythology 3-5

-Units one CLASSICS course in ancient history 3-5 one CLASSICS course in art and archaeology 3-5 one CLASSICS course in literature in translation one CLASSICS course in philosophy and history of science 3-5 one CLASSICS course in religion/mythology 3-5 Breadth Requirements for Greek: Philosophy and Literature Focus breadth nequirements for oreek.
-I missophy and Enterature rocus Units one CLASSICS course in ancient history or archaeology 3-5 one CLASSICS course in religion, philosophy, or ancient science 3-5 one CLASSICS course in literature in translation 3-5 Breadth Requirements for Latin: Philosophy and Literature Focus Units one CLASSICS course in ancient history or archaeology 3-5 one CLASSICS course in literature in translation 3-5 one CLASSICS course in religion, philosophy, or ancient science 3-5
+Breadth Requirements for Greek: Philosophy and Literature Focus one CLASSICS course in ancient history or archaeology 3-5 one CLASSICS course in literature in translation 3-5 one CLASSICS course in religion, philosophy, or ancient science 3-5

+Units Breadth Requirements for Latin: Philosophy and Literature Focus one CLASSICS course in literature in translation 3-5 one CLASSICS course in religion, philosophy, or ancient science 3-5 one CLASSICS course in ancient history or archaeology 3-5 Units

+Unite